Currency:USD $

 Date Phase Content Unlocked Strategic Implication

-March 2, 2026 Launch Expansion Release, Leveling 80-90, Normal/Heroic Dungeons Players have two weeks to reach the new level cap of 90, stabilize their economy, and engage with the new "Prey" system and Delves for pre-raid gear.
+March 2, 2026 Launch Expansion Release, Leveling 80-90, Normal/Heroic Dungeons Players have two weeks to reach the new level cap of 90, stabilize their economy, and engage with the new Voidforge gear-transmutation system and Nightmare Prey Hunts world events, alongside Delves for pre-raid gear.

 March 17, 2026 Season 1 Start Voidspire (Normal/Heroic), Dreamrift (Normal/Heroic), LFR Wing 1 4 The "Heroic Week" returns.
 Progression guilds will clear Normal/Heroic to acquire tier sets and test compositions before Mythic opens.